saifaustcse/SDLC-Methodologies/README.md

     Cons:

-        **Sub Phase 1 –  Requirement Analysis**
+        * Cannot accommodate changing requirements.
-        * How the software will be used?
+        * Any change in the later stages would lead to cost higher as the changes would be required in all the phases
-        * What data will serve as the input of the software?
+        * No working software module is produced until late during the life cycle.
-        * What data will be the output given by the software?
+        * The progress of the stage is hard to measure while it is still in the development
-        * Who is going to use the software?
+        * Not suitable for the projects where requirements are at a moderate to high risk of changing.
 .